anediga/EnvironmentMonitoring/README.md

 # Usage
 1. Power up the Wio Terminal with connected sensors by  Connect Wio Terminal to a USB port on your computer
+4. Launch Arduino IDE
+5. Open the  repo/src/EnvironmentMonitoring.ino file
+6. Compile and deploy the file to Wio terminal
-4. Open the Arduino Serial Monitor to view real-time sensor data.
+7. Open the Arduino Serial Monitor to view real-time sensor data.
+8. Also show the sensor data shown on the Wio Display
-5. Customize the code or sensor connections based on your requirements.
+9. Customize the code or sensor connections based on your requirements.

 # Code